 Through our affiliate, One Earth Energy, LLC, we are in the developmental stage of a carbon sequestration project near the One Earth Energy ethanol plant in Gibson City, IL.
 A test well has been drilled to a total depth of approximately 7,100 feet, in which almost 2,000 feet of Mt.
 Simon Sandstone was encountered, which is the geological formation that is the region's primary carbon storage resource.
 Three-dimensional seismic testing has been performed, as well as geological modeling for predicting the movement of injected carbon and the plume area to determine maximum injection pressure, reservoir quality and storage capacity for the potential wells.
-In October 2022, we applied for a Class VI injection well permit for three wells with the U.S. Environmental Protection Agency ("EPA") and we continue to provide information to the EPA regarding our application upon request.
+In October 2022, we applied for a Class VI injection well permit for three wells with the U.S. Environmental Protection Agency ("EPA") and we continue to provide information to the EPA during the technical review of our application upon request.
+We currently expect the EPA to prepare a draft permit by calender year end 2024 and make a final permit decision by the second quarter of 2025, according to the EPA's Class VI Permit Tracker Dashboard on their website.
 We have now secured sufficient subsurface easements for the proposed first injection well to allow for sequestration of all the carbon emissions from the One Earth Energy ethanol plant for a minimum of 15 years.
 We also need to obtain a county special-use zoning permit for the sequestration site.
-In addition, we have begun construction for a facility to capture, dehydrate, and compress carbon dioxide from the One Earth Energy ethanol plant to a state suitable for sequestration.
-We expect to complete construction of the capture and compression facility by July 31, 2024, at which time testing of the facility could commence, upon completion of other infrastructure.
+Last year, we began construction of a facility to capture, dehydrate, and compress carbon dioxide from the One Earth Energy ethanol plant to a state suitable for sequestration.
+We are nearing the completion of construction of the capture and compression facility.
+The start of testing the facility is dependent on the completion of the electric interconnection from our local utility, expected in the first quarter of fiscal year 2025.

-In October 2023, we submitted an application to the Illinois Commerce Commission ("ICC") for a certificate of authority under the state's Carbon Dioxide Transportation and Sequestration Act (the "CO2 Act") to build a short pipeline to deliver carbon dioxide from the One Earth Energy ethanol plant to the proposed sequestration site.
-We also have obtained consent from all of the necessary landowners for the use of their land for the pipeline.

-On May 26, 2024, however, the Illinois General Assembly passed the Safety and Aid for the Environment in Carbon Capture and Sequestration Act (Senate Bill 1289), which the governor is expected to sign.
-The new legislation imposes additional safety, environmental and other requirements on obtaining permits and approvals for carbon capture and sequestration facilities in Illinois, including CO2 pipelines.
-Under the new legislation, we believe that the ICC will be required to dismiss our pending application for a certificate of authority under the CO2 Act, and we will be required to refile our application complying with the requirements of the new legislation.
-Further, the new legislation imposes a moratorium on the issuance of new certificates of authority for the construction of CO2 pipelines until the earlier of the date proposed federal CO2 pipeline safety standards are finalized by the Pipeline and Hazardous Materials Safety Administration (PHMSA) or, subject to certain other conditions, July 1, 2026.
-The Company is currently reviewing Senate Bill 1289 for its impact on the timing and other aspects of the Company's proposed pipeline and carbon sequestration project, and investigating alternative methods to deliver carbon to a sequestration site.
+In October 2023, we submitted an application to the Illinois Commerce Commission ("ICC") for a certificate of authority under the state's Carbon Dioxide Transportation and Sequestration Act (the " CO_2 Act") to build a short pipeline to deliver carbon dioxide from the One Earth Energy ethanol plant to the proposed sequestration site.
+We also have obtained easements from all of the necessary landowners for the use of their land for the pipeline for the first two wells.
+On May 26, 2024, however, the Illinois General Assembly passed the Safety and Aid for the Environment in Carbon Capture and Sequestration Act (Senate Bill 1289), which was signed by the governor in July 2024.
+The new legislation imposes additional safety, environmental and other requirements on obtaining permits and approvals for carbon capture and sequestration facilities in Illinois, including CO_2 pipelines.
+Further, the new legislation imposes a moratorium on the issuance of new certificates of authority for the construction of CO_2 pipelines until the earlier of the date proposed federal CO_2 pipeline safety standards are finalized by the Pipeline and Hazardous Materials Safety Administration (PHMSA) or, subject to certain other conditions, July 1, 2026.
+As a result of this legislation, the ICC dismissed our application without prejudice, and we will be required to resubmit an application after rules are finalized or subsequent to July 1, 2026.